deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 \end{aligned}
 $$

-Evaluating the prior predictive at the data we observed, $$p(\mathbf{X} | m)$$, however, gives us that rare and coveted quantity, the marginal likelihood, aka model evidence.
+Evaluating the prior predictive at the data we observed, $$p(\mathbf{X} | \mathcal{M})$$ gives us that rare and coveted quantity, the marginal likelihood, aka model evidence.
 The model evidence unlocks a second level to Bayes' theorem:

 $$
 \begin{aligned}